 5.2 Having regard to the Guidance, the SRA and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because it failed to conduct CMRAs on seven files between 26 June 2017 and 10 July 2024, in breach of Regulation 28 of the MLRs 2017.
-Between 6 October 2011 to 25 June 2017, the firm failed to establish and maintain risk-sensitive policies and procedures (P&Ps), in breach of Regulation 20 of the MLRs 2007.
-Following on from this, between 26 June 2017 and November 2023 the firm failed to maintain a record in writing of its policies, controls and procedures (PCPs) and regularly review and update them, in breach of Regulation 19 of the MLRs 2017.
-The firm had PCPs from November 2023 to 10 July 2024, however they were non-compliant, once again causing a breach of Regulation 19 of the MLRs 2017.
-Finally, the firm failed to have a documented FWRA between 26 June 2017 and November 2023, causing a breach of Regulation 18 of the MLRs 2017.
+This is because between 26 June 2017 and 31 July 2024, it failed to have in place a FWRA, in breach of Regulation 18 of the MLRs 2017.
+Between 6 October 2011 and 25 June 2017, it failed to determine the extent of CDD measures on a risk-sensitive basis, in breach of Regulation 7(3) of the MLRs 2007.
+Between 26 June 2017 and 31 July 2024, it failed to conduct client and matter risk assessments (CMRAs), in breach of Regulations 28(12) and 28(13) of the MLRs 2017.
+Finally, between 26 June 2017 and 4 February 2025, it failed to maintain fully compliant PCPs, in breach of Regulation 19 of the MLRs 2017.

-5.3 The SRA considers the of the misconduct was medium (score of four).
+5.3 The SRA considers the impact of the misconduct was medium (score of four).
 The nature of conveyancing is considered high-risk, owing to the risk of abuse of the system by criminals.
-We note the firm undertakes all of its work in scope of the money laundering regulations, with the majority being in the field of conveyancing.
+We note the firm undertakes the majority of its work in scope of the money laundering regulations, with half of it being in the field of conveyancing.
 This puts it at a greater risk of being used to launder money.
 There is no evidence of there being any direct loss to clients or actual harm caused as a result of the firm's failure to ensure it had proper documentation in place.